871265231612419852981656.jpg

 By: Adam Burns

-In Wisconsin, the official host has been the National Railroad Museum in Green Bay.
+In Wisconsin, one location has hosted this popular venue for many years, the National Railroad Museum in Green Bay.
 Below you’ll find what to know about this location, plus guidance on planning, tickets, and how to tell official Polar Express rides from other festive holiday trains around the state.

 29491_140F3D7E-9300-11F0-8BB8-D451D1BCC989.png

-The Polar Express Train Ride at the National Railroad Museum (Green Bay)
+The Polar Express at the National Railroad Museum (Green Bay)

-- Reputation and licensing: The museum has hosted The Polar Express Train Ride for many seasons and is an officially licensed venue.
+Reputation and licensing: The museum has hosted The Polar Express for many seasons and is an officially licensed venue.
 It’s one of Wisconsin’s best-known holiday events and frequently sells out.

 What the experience is like